The official Government Help to Buy website

 You need to save at least £1,600 to receive the minimum government bonus of £400.
 If you close your account without saving that amount you will not receive a bonus.
 If your Help to Buy: ISA has a balance of £1,600 or more, you can apply for your bonus at any time.

-You need to claim your bonus within 12 months of closing your account.
+You need to claim your bonus within 12 months of closing your account and before the completion of your home purchase.
 You should not close your Help to Buy: ISA unless you are confident that you are about to buy a home.

 If your property purchase doesn’t go through after you have closed your Help to Buy: ISA in anticipation of claiming a bonus, you can re-open your Help to Buy: ISA.
 To do this your solicitor or conveyancer will give you a document (called a purchase failure notification) confirming your property purchase did not complete.
 If you take this to your bank, building society or credit union, they will re-open your account for you.
 At this point, you will be able to deposit your money as a lump sum.
 So, if you closed your account with £12,000 in it, you will be able to re-deposit £12,000.
 If you decide not to re-open a Help to Buy: ISA, you can use your purchase failure notification to deposit your lump sum in a cash or stocks and shares ISA.
 This will not count towards your annual ISA subscription limit.

-If the government bonus has already been transferred, your solicitor or conveyancer will first need to return your bonus to the Government before you can receive a purchase failure notice.
+If the government bonus has already been transferred, your solicitor or conveyancer will first need to return your bonus to the Help to Buy: ISA Scheme Administrator before you can receive a purchase failure notice.

 If your complaint is about your Help to Buy: ISA provider, or anything to do with the management of your account you should complain directly to your ISA provider.
 If you are not satisfied with your ISA provider’s response to your complaint, you can contact the Financial Ombudsman Service.
 You can email them: [email protected] or call them on 0300 123 9123.